‘Dancing With The Stars’ Fans Demand Tom Bergeron Back As ABC Teases Cast Announcement

 Based on the many negative comments ahead of the cast announcement, it appears that DWTS viewers are more focused on who won’t be on the show than who will be on it.

-With Bergeron out and Banks in, the only confirmed celebrity constant so far this season is former Bachelorette star, Kaitlyn Bristow.
-In addition, veteran judges Len Goodman, Carrie Ann Inaba, and Bruno Tonioli are all expected to be back when he celebrity dance-off kicks off later this year.
+With Bergeron out and Banks in, the only confirmed celebrity constant so far this season is former Bachelorette star Kaitlyn Bristow.
+In addition, veteran judges Len Goodman, Carrie Ann Inaba, and Bruno Tonioli are all expected to be back when he celebrity dance competition kicks off later this year.

 Although details for the pandemic-era version of the competition are still very much in limbo, in her own promo, Bergeron’s replacement has already promised that the new incarnation of Dancing with the Stars is “going to be so next level.”